Lil' Miss murder

-The Lil' Miss murder is the name given to the murder case of Lisa Marie Kimmell (July 18, 1969 – April 2, 1988), a young woman who disappeared while traveling from Denver, Colorado, to her family's home in Billings, Montana.
+The Lil' Miss murder is the name given to the murder case of Lisa Marie Kimmell (July 18, 1969 – April 2, 1988), a young American woman who disappeared while traveling from Denver, Colorado, to her family's home in Billings, Montana.
 Her case was given its name due to her vehicle, a Honda CR-X, which had the distinctive personalized license plate reading "LIL MISS", a fact widely publicized in efforts to recover her.

 Kimmell remained a missing person for eight days before her body was discovered floating in the North Platte River near Casper, Wyoming.
 Evidence from a nearby bridge revealed she had been bludgeoned and stabbed to death there, before being thrown into the water.
 Kimmell's murder remained a cold case for 14 years, until DNA profiling linked Dale Wayne Eaton to her kidnapping, rape, and murder.
 In 2002, Kimmell's missing car was recovered from Eaton's property, where he had buried it after her abduction and murder.
 Eaton was convicted of first degree murder and sentenced to death in 2004.
-His death sentence has since been overturned.
+His death sentence has since been commuted to life imprisonment.

 At the time of her disappearance, Kimmell's case was profiled nationally on the series Unsolved Mysteries, and her murder has been subject to various true-crime documentary segments.
 A book, Rivers of Blood, was published in 2009 which details her disappearance and murder.